-ReSolve Asset Management SEZC (Cayman) ("ReSolve") serves as futures trading advisor to the Fund and the Subsidiary.
+ReSolve Asset Management SEZC (Cayman) ("ReSolve" or the "Futures Trading Advisor") serves as futures trading advisor to the Fund and the Subsidiary.

 Portfolio Managers

 The following individuals are jointly and primarily responsible for the day-to-day management of the Fund and, as indicated below, the Subsidiary.